cordt-sei/kavasei-evm/README.md

 - **Bridge Tokens**: Transfer EVM-based tokens from Kava EVM to the Cosmos side.
 - **Convert EVM Address to Sei Address**: Use Sei's RPC to convert EVM addresses to Sei native addresses.
 - **IBC Transfer**: Perform IBC transfers to another IBC-enabled chain.
+- **Logging**: Structured logging using `winston` for better observability and debugging.
+- **Error Handling**: Improved error handling and specific status codes for different types of errors.
+- **Rate Limiting**: Protects APIs against abuse by limiting the number of requests per time window.

 ## Prerequisites